UPPS 03.01.10 - Student Organization Accounting System

 PROCEDURES FOR EXPENDITURES FROM THE STUDENT ORGANIZATION ACCOUNTING SYSTEM

-Expenditures require written authorization of both the advisor and an officer of the organization, in accordance with TSUS Rules and Regulations, Chapter VI, Section 6.43.
+Expenditures require written authorization of both the advisor and a designated officer of the organization, in accordance with TSUS Rules and Regulations, Chapter VI, Section 6.43.
 The university is not responsible for determining the validity or appropriateness of student organization account expenditures.

 Requests for payments to any of the persons with signature authority require signatures of two authorized officials other than the payee.

-Advisors should not expend their own personal funds on behalf of the student organization and ask for reimbursement from the student organization account per TSUS Rules and Regulations, Chapter VI, Section 6.2.
+Advisors may not expend their own personal funds on behalf of the student organization and ask for reimbursement from the student organization account, per TSUS Rules and Regulations, Chapter VI, Section 6.2.

 Wage or salary payments are prohibited from student organization accounts.

 Payments may be made to non-employees of Texas State from student organization accounts for contracted services (such as referees).